CallumBoase/plasmic-supabase/README.md

     5. Add a public page to your app in Plasmic studio
         * Create a new page in Plasmic studio
         * Set it's URL anything that starts with `/public/`.
 This will automatically make it a publicly accessible page.
+3. Click "Publish" in Plasmic studio so all the changes made in Plasmic studio are available to the locally running version of your app.
+Use the settings configured in the basic installation section.
+Wait for it to build.
-3. On your local machine, open terminal and start your local dev server by running
+4. On your local machine, open terminal and start your local dev server by running
     ```bash
       npm run dev
     ```
-4. In a web browser, open your locally running app by going to `localhost:3000`.
+5. In a web browser, open your locally running app by going to `localhost:3000`.
 Check that Authorization and Authentication logic is working as expected:
     * The home page `/` should load without any login required
     * The login page should load without any login required
-    * The login page should allow you to login with email & password
-    * The logout button should log you out and redirect you to the login page
     * The login protected page should redirect you to the login page if you are not logged in
+    * The login protected page should load if you are logged in
     * The public page should load without any login required

 ## Dev notes